Looking for STEM centers, programs, and activities? Check out these local, regional, and national STEM programs and resources.

 National Girls Collaborative Project

-National Girls Collaborative Project is designed to reach girl-serving STEM organizations across the United States.
-The Collaborative’s vision is to bring together organizations throughout the United States that are committed to informing and encouraging girls to pursue careers in science, technology, engineering, and mathematics (STEM).
+The National Girls Collaborative Project (NGCP) is a network of networks.
+We bring together organizations committed to informing and encouraging girls to pursue careers in science, technology, engineering, and mathematics (STEM).

 The National Science Foundation (NSF)